Volkswagen's Evolution: From Iconic Classics to Electric Innovations

 Unless something drastic happens then yes, they will be.
 The term ‘classic’ is pretty fast and loose within the classic car world.
 After all, the first-generation Vauxhall (Opel, if you’re reading on the continent) Vectra and Rover 214 are now considered classic.
 This is strange because both of these cars were properly crap when they came out in the 1990s.
 Unlike wine, they have certainly not improved with age.
 Yet if we define a classic car as a ‘first’ of its kind, the ‘last’ of its kind, or a vehicle that changed its parent brand for the good, then both the ID.Buzz and ID.3 will certainly be considered electric classic cars of the future.

-After reading this story, would you like to add a Volkswagen - electric or otherwise - to your car collection?
-Click here to browse our thousands of VW listings here.
+Having gone through this narrative, are you considering welcoming a Volkswagen - be it an electric model or otherwise - into your automotive family?
+Click here to explore our extensive collection of VW listings.